Blackman99/ali-oss-static-web-deploy/README.md

 * Keep your Ali OSS bucket mantain the minimal occupation
 * Deploy OSS static site in a simple way
+* Compare and delete the unnecessary files in OSS

 ## Install